HarshitaMav/Human-counting/human-detect/README.md

-# Huam Counting using Yolov3
+# Human Counting using Yolov3

 ## Objective :